An assortment of different faces

 The Gender Binary

 The gender binary is a social construction of gender common to the Western world, which asserts that there are only two distinct and opposite genders determined by the sex assigned at birth: male/masculine/men and female/feminine/women.
 The popular myth of the gender binary stigmatizes and promotes violence toward people who transition genders, identify beyond the gender binary, or behave in ways that contradict the gender binary.
 Moreover, the gender binary is deeply connected to colonization.
-Many pre-colonial Indigenous communities in North America had an honoured and respected role for gender-variant people in their communities, which was later captured in the umbrella term, “Two-Spirit.”
+Many pre-colonial Indigenous communities in North America had an honoured and respected role for gender-variant people in their communities, which was later captured in the umbrella term, Two-Spirit.

 Additionally, people defy the gender binary every day.
 No person completely adheres to the idealized expectations that the gender binary upholds.
 Everyone has been mocked or policed for desiring something or doing something not in accordance with their gender.
 For example, being told to play with a different toy, wear different clothing, play different games, have different interests, express yourself differently, etc.

-The gender binary’s “two and only two” model of gender does not fully capture any person’s true experiences and erases the intersex community, non-binary people, and other genders beyond the man/woman binary.
+The gender binary’s “two and only two” model of gender does not fully capture any person’s true experiences and erases the intersex community, non-binary people, and additional genders beyond the man/woman binary.
 Globally, there are many examples of gender diversity beyond the gender binary.
 These include but are not limited to the Indigenous Two-Spirit in North America, the Hijra in South Asia, the Fa’afafine in Pacific Islander communities, and more.

 Gender Identity